thruthesky/site/README.md

 * Since admin pages is only for admins, it does not lazy load. it loads all the subpages at once.

-## Dialog Loader
+## Dialog Loader - Angular Material Dialog

-Use dialog loader when you need to show a loader.
+Use loader service for showing a loader in dialog window when you need to show a loader.

 ```` typescript
 constructor( public loader: LoaderService ) {